ambroseikpele/afrimarket/docs/tutorial.md

 By the end of this tutorial, you will learn how to build a bar chart that compares the market capitalization of a specific stock to that of its competitors in the same exchange.

+!!! note
+    You can find the code snippets used in this tutorial on GitHub

 ## **Build a Barchart With Afrimarket and Matplotlib**
 The objective of this exercise is to build a bar chart to visualize how a stock is doing compared to its competitors by market capitalization.
 By doing so, you will learn how to manipulate the data you get from Afrimarket.